Baqend/guide/src/index.md

 });
 ```

-To handle the binary files in a baqend module, you must process the incoming raw stream directly.
+To handle the binary files in a Baqend module, you must process the incoming raw stream directly.
 The incoming request
 object is a node.js [Readable Stream](https://nodejs.org/api/stream.html#stream_readable_streams) and you will receive
 the incoming raw data as [Buffer](https://nodejs.org/api/buffer.html) chunks.